Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pneumonia.md

 # Information

-*Pneumonia* is lung inflammation caused by bacterial or viral infection, in which air sacs fill with pus and may become solid
+*Pneumonia* is lung inflammation caused by bacterial infection, in which air sacs fill with pus and may become solid

 > [!Important]
 - It is important to know the typical and atypical causes of community acquired pneumonia.
 See [[Pneumonia#^bb83b6]]